shah314/gamultiknapsack/java/README.md

  141278 // optimum value
 </pre>

-(The comments are only for the purpose of explaining the format.
-Please remove all comments before running the algorithm)
+The comments beginning with "//" are only for the purpose of explaining the format. <b>Please remove all comments before running the algorithm</b>.

 <p>The algorithm was run on a few <a href="http://people.brunel.ac.uk/~mastjjb/jeb/orlib/files/mknap2.txt">benchmark
 instances</a>:</p>